ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-08-23-Seismic-Interpretation.md

 Within this anticline structure you see something that cannot form syn-depositionally.
 There are two lines crossing.
 The convex anticline crosses an almost straight (horizontal) line.
 This indicates that there has to be something else causing this image.
 These so-called **flat spots** can be an indicator for a hydrocarbon trap as the fluid in the sediments changes the accoustic impedance for our seismic signal travelling through.

-Now the really interesting piece is, that you very probably able to follow this explanation of the **flat spot**, but there is a good chance we were not looking at the same flat structure.
+Now the really interesting piece is, that you very probably able to follow this explanation of the **flat spot**, but there is a good chance you and I are not looking at exactly the same flat structure.
 Seismic interpreters working with a single seismic image will interpret it in different ways.
 The following image is a shnapshot how 39 different interpreters's opinion **<a href="https://pickthis.io" target="_blank">https://pickthis.io</a>** then a heatmap was generated.

 <details>
  <summary>